rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 Rust, having picked up incredible usage in systems programming at large, also has a reputation for being notoriously difficult to learn.
 Notwithstanding, there is a lot of excellent Rust content catering to beginners and advanced programmers alike.
-However, so many of them focus on the explaining the core mechanics the language and the concept of ownership rather than architecting applications.
+However, so many of them focus on the explaining the core mechanics of the language and the concept of ownership rather than architecting applications.

 As a Go developer writing highly concurrent programs and focusing on systems programming,